-ANS: T DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: T DIF: Moderate TOP: Confederation-Sovereignty in States (I.E.ii) MSC: Remembering

 6. The principal advantage of the Articles of Confederation was that the central government could prevent one state from discriminating against other states in the quest for foreign commerce.